k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/TDM/TDM_Installation_V9.3.md

 #### Linux Installation

-The following components must be installed as a prerequisite:
+The following components must be installed:

 - **Fabric Server** — TDM 9.3.x works with Fabric 8.2.x and above.
 Read [here](/articles/98_maintenance_and_operational/Installations/Docker/Fabric/README.md).
 - **PostgreSQL DB** — the TDM DB tables are created on a PostgreSQL DB.
 PostgreSQL v15 or v17 versions are certified.
 For more details, read [here](/articles/98_maintenance_and_operational/Installations/Linux/PGSQL_setup.md).